 George Washington was frequently at the forefront of new and improved farming techniques.
 From his utilization of diverse crops to the implementation of the Evans system of milling, Washington constantly sought to improve agricultural output and efficiency.
 One way that agricultural production increased at Mount Vernon was through the use of new machine technologies.

 Washington constantly tried to find new ways to improve soil and make more money off the land.
 One way to achieve this improvement was through the use of machines.
-Four particularly important machines utilized at Mount Vernon were the Rotherham Plow, Spiky Roller, Winlaws Machine, and Drill Plow.
+Three particularly important machines utilized at Mount Vernon were the Rotherham Plow, Spiky Roller, and Winlaws Machine.

 The Rotherham Plow was a swing plow that was designed originally in Rotherham, Yorkshire, England in the 1730s.
-The plow was popular and efficient because of its light frame the design of its moldboard.
-Washington had a Rotherham Plow constructed, noting the building of the machine in a letter to the firm of Crosbies and Trafford from March 6, 1765.
-Washington instructed the purchasers to obtain the proper design.
-Washington wrote that "If the construction of them are not thoroughly understood in Liverpool you would do me a singular favour in getting it from a place of that name in Yorkshire for none but the true sort will answer the end of my sending for it and I had rather be at the expence of the Carraige from thence than not have the right kind or be dissapointed."
-Washington also requested that the Rotherham plow be modified to fit the soil in the colonies as opposed the soil that was in England and Scotland.
-Washington specified that the plow should "be made exceeding light as our Lands are not so stiff as your's nor our Horses so strong."1
+The plow was popular and efficient because of its light frame and the design of its moldboard.
+Washington had a Rotherham Plow constructed, noting the building of the machine in a letter to the firm of Crosbies and Trafford from March 6, 176, and instructed the purchasers to obtain the proper design.
+Washington also requested that the Rotherham Plow be modified to fit the soil in the colonies as opposed to the soil that was in England and Scotland, specifying that the plow should "be made exceeding light as our Lands are not so stiff as your's nor our Horses so strong."1

 Another machine that was utilized at Mount Vernon was the Spiky Roller.
 The major parts of the machine were a large wooden cylinder that had iron spikes burned into the cylinder half way, leaving one half of the spike inside the wood and the other half exposed.
 Above the cylinder sat a frame with a chair where an individual would sit.
 There was also a harness that would extend outward so the machine could be attached to draft animals such as oxen.
 All totaled, with a person driving the machine, a spiky roller could weigh anywhere from 1,100 pounds to one ton.